sdaqo/anipy-cli/tests/README.md

 Example:
 ```
-Exclude tests that are very slow.
+Exclude tests that are marked very slow.
 $ python runtests.py -m "not veryslow"
 ```